-Student Rublications
+Student Publications

 The official student publications on campus are The Hoopee Bird, the student newspaper; and Wiregrass, the literary magazine.
-These publications are produced by students under the supervision of faculty advisors.
+Students produce these publications under the supervision of faculty advisors.
 Financed in part by the Student Activity Fund, these publications provide opportunities for students in creative writing, reporting, business, and design.